pepopowitz/your-first-react-app-exercises/exercise-13/README.md

 # Exercise 13

-## Modern JS: Async/Await
+## Modern JavaScript: Class Syntax

-This exercise introduces you to the async/await features utilized in modern JavaScript applications.
+This exercise introduces you to the class syntax feature utilized in modern JavaScript applications.

 The instructor will lead you through some code examples.
 Follow along!